teacherfund/TeacherFund_raffle/CONTRIBUTING.md

 ### Directory Structure
 - **alexa_skill**
-  - _Main alexa skill intent handlers and package to be uploaded to lambda_
+  - _Alexa skill intent handlers and package to be uploaded to lambda_
-- **server**
-  - _Custom server to handle raffle implementation_

 ### Local Development Environment
 TODO